Preetdudhat03/password_manager_app/README.md

-kickstand Ken of do of do if db md du on j# Klypt — Offline Password Manager
+kickstand Ken of do of do if db md # Klypt — Offline Password Manager

 Klypt is an offline-first, local-only password manager built with Flutter.
 It allows users to securely store credentials on their device without relying on third-party cloud servers.
 This project was developed as a "Micro Application" to explore advanced mobile security concepts, clean architecture, and zero-knowledge encryption principles.